-Together, these data support the use of a supervised exercise regimen using a combination of resistance and aerobic training to improve body composition and metabolic profiles of men receiving ADT, as well as overall physical and mental well-being.
-The 2018 American College of Sports and Medicine Roundtable recommendations provide detailed evidence-based guidance for exercise training in cancer survivors to improve fatigue, anxiety, depression, function and quality of life (70).
-Furthermore, the Exercise for People with Cancer Guideline Development Group, organized through Cancer Care Ontario, recommends 150 minutes of moderate intensity aerobic exercise spread over 3-5 days in addition to resistance training 2 to 3 times per week (71).
-Resistance training should engage 8-10 muscle groups and include 8-10 repetitions with 2 sets.
+Together, these data support the use of a supervised exercise regimen using a combination of resistance and aerobic training to improve body composition and metabolic profiles of men receiving ADT, as well as overall physical and mental wellbeing.
+The 2018 American College of Sports and Medicine Roundtable recommendations provide detailed evidencebased guidance for exercise training in cancer survivors to improve fatigue, anxiety, depression, function, and quality of life.70 Furthermore, the Exercise for People with Cancer Guideline Development Group, organized through Cancer Care Ontario, recommends 150 minutes of moderate intensity aerobic exercise spread over 3-5 days in addition to resistance training 2-3 times per week.71 Resistance training should engage 8-10 muscle groups and include 8-10 repetitions with two sets.
 These interventions should be continued on an ongoing basis, and patients should be assessed for appropriateness to engage in rigorous physical activity prior to and during therapy.
-Studies suggest that supervised exercise therapy in men with PC is superior to self-implemented exercise regimens (43).
+Studies suggest that supervised exercise therapy in men with PCa is superior to self-implemented exercise regimens.43

-Given the complexities of exercise oncology, the ideal management would be referral to a professional (ie. exercise physiologist, certified exercise instructor, community program etc.) who can deliver supervised intervention tailored to men with PC.
-We encourage physicians prescribing ADT to become familiarized with regional resources that are available to patients.
+Given the complexities of exercise oncology, the ideal management would be referral to a professional (i.e., exercise physiologist, certified exercise instructor, community program, etc.) who can deliver supervised intervention tailored to men with PCa.
+We encourage physicians prescribing ADT to become familiar with regional resources that are available to patients.
 A summary of the benefits of exercise therapy is found in Table 2.